insure logo

 Powered by:

-Average teen car insurance costs in Oklahoma, by gender
+Teen car insurance rates in Oklahoma, by gender

-In most states, car insurance rates differ by gender, though California, Hawaii, Massachusetts, Michigan, North Carolina, and Pennsylvania prohibit the practice.
-In Oklahoma, a 16-year-old male pays about $9,274 per year, compared to $7,965 for a female of the same age – a difference of $1,309.
+In most states, insurers set rates differently for male and female drivers, though California, Hawaii, Massachusetts, Michigan, North Carolina, and Pennsylvania prohibit this.
+In Oklahoma, a 16-year-old male pays around $9,274 per year, compared to $7,965 for a female – a difference of $1,309.

-The table below shows car insurance rates for teens by gender in Oklahoma.
+The table below shows average teen car insurance rates in Oklahoma by gender.

 AgeAverage annual premium for maleAverage annual premium for female